rcmanaure/csv_processor/README.md

 # module/function which takes a CSV file of the following format as its input, processes it and generates the output CSV file.

 ## To run the function csv processor:
 ##### The "csv_processor.py" file use pandas to process the csv file.
-In some case is better usar spark o dask to improve the performance because dask (https://www.dask.org/get-started) provides advanced parallelism.
+In some case is better usar spark o dask to improve the performance for example dask (https://www.dask.org/get-started) provides advanced parallelism.

 Run the "csv_processor.py" file to generate a fake data to be processed and saved in the folder csv.
 The data processed is saved in the csv folder.